Skip to content

 Practical Tips

-• Mount Rainier thunderstorms brew quickly – start hiking before 9am to avoid afternoon lightning risks.
+• Mount Rainier National Park is known for fast-changing weather.
+Summer thunderstorms can build quickly, so it’s best to start hiking before 9am to avoid afternoon lightning.

 Morning: Powell’s City of Books